oroinc/platform/UPGRADE-1.8.md

 - `websocket_bind_port` and `websocket_bind_address` specify port and address to which the Clank server binds on startup and waits for incoming requests.
 By default (0.0.0.0), it listens to all addresses on the machine
 - `websocket_backend_port` and `websocket_backend_host` specify port and address to which the application should connect (PHP).
 By default ("*"), it connects to 127.0.0.1 address.
 - `websocket_frontend_port` and `websocket_frontend_host` specify port and address to which the browser should connect (JS).
 By default ("*"), it connects to host specified in the browser.

+####SoapBundle
+- Removed `EntitySerializerManagerInterface`.
+The serialization methods in `ApiEntityManager` class should be used instead.